Mahmood Monshipouri

-Mahmood Monshipouri (born 1952) is an Iranian-born American educator, author, and scholar.
-He is a professor of international relations at San Francisco State University (SFSU).
+Mahmood Monshipouri (Persian: محمود منشیپوری; born March 26, 1952) is an Iranian-American educator, author, and scholar.
+He is a professor of international relations at San Francisco State University.

+Born and raised in Ahvaz, Monshipouri moved to Tehran at age 16 to continue his education, earning a bachelor's degree in early childhood education from Shahid Rajaee Teacher Training University in 1975.
+While studying in Tehran, Monshipouri became interested in politics and earned a master's degree in political science from Allameh Tabataba'i University in 1979.
+After receiving his master's degree, he immigrated to the United States to pursue his postdoctoral studies, ultimately earning a doctorate from the University of Georgia in 1987.

-He has a PhD (1987) from the University of Georgia.
-Monshipouri previously taught at his alma mater, the University of Georgia as an instructor from 1985 to 1986; as well as taught at Central Michigan University as an adjunct assistant professor from 1988 to 1993; Alma College as a professor from 1986 to 1998; and at Quinnipiac University as a professor in the Department of Political Science from 1998.
+Monshipouri previously taught at his alma mater, the University of Georgia, as an instructor from 1985 to 1986; as well as taught at Central Michigan University as an adjunct assistant professor from 1988 to 1993; Alma College as a professor from 1986 to 1998; and at Quinnipiac University as a professor in the Department of Political Science from 1998.
+Since 2007, he has taught international relations at San Francisco State University.